BurntSushi/globset/README.md

 $ cargo build --release --target x86_64-unknown-linux-musl
 ```

 Applying the `--features` flag from above works as expected.
+If you want to
+build a static executable with MUSL and with PCRE2, then you will need to have
+`musl-gcc` installed, which might be in a separate package from the actual
+MUSL library, depending on your Linux distribution.

 ### Running tests